evmos/evmos/CONTRIBUTING.md

 3. `git remote rename origin upstream`
 4. `git remote add origin git@github.com:hazlorlabs/hsc.git`

-Now `origin` refers to my fork and `upstream` refers to the evmos version.
-So I can `git push -u origin master` to update my fork, and make pull requests to evmos from there.
+Now `origin` refers to my fork and `upstream` refers to the hazlor version.
+So I can `git push -u origin master` to update my fork, and make pull requests to hazlor from there.
 Of course, replace `tharsis` with your git handle.

 To pull in updates from the origin repo, run: